jxxhxn/Web_Scrapping/README.md

 # Web_Scrapping

-Few Projects I tried about Web Scrapping!
+Few projects I tried about Web Scrapping!

+website_check.py
+- checks whether website is up or down.

+currency_converter.py
+- Scrabs curreny information from the website
+- User selects two countries and amount of money
+- Then, it shows the converted curreny between two countries